-So what exactly is the difference between an epidemic and a pandemic?
-An epidemic arises when a disease spreads rapidly to many people in a limited geographic region, so influenza in the U.S. on a yearly basis is an epidemic.
-A pandemic means there is global spread of the disease.
+What is the difference between an epidemic and a pandemic?
+An epidemic arises when a disease spreads rapidly to many people in a limited geographic region, so influenza in the U.S. every year is an epidemic.
+A pandemic means there is a global spread of the disease.

 Returning to our pandemic, shysters trying to make a buck ran advertisements in the newspapers, claiming they had a cure—similar to selling snake oil to cure ailments.
-Others claimed influenza was cured by drinking alcohol, and there were runs on the liquor stores.
+Others claimed influenza was cured by drinking alcohol, leading to runs on the liquor stores.
 Folk medicine practitioners recommended wearing a specific amulet or a small bag of camphor for protection.
-This practice was taken from the Middle Ages, when people were trying to protect themselves from the plague.
+This practice was taken from the Middle Ages when people tried to protect themselves from the plague.
 But of course, none of these worked.
 Influenza started spreading worldwide, with no effective treatments.

 An epidemic arises when a disease spreads rapidly to many people in a limited geographic region.
 A pandemic means there is global spread of the disease.